gosquared/gosquared-official-wordpress/readme.txt

 == Description ==

-GoSquared is the behavioural marketing platform for growing your Wordpress website.
+GoSquared is an all-in-one growth platform for your WordPress website.

+Convert visitors into leads, close more sales, run nurture campaigns and measure your business' growth.

+The GoSquared platform includes Website Analytics, Live Chat, Marketing Automation and CRM.

-Discover what's happening on your Wordpress site with GoSquared Analytics.
+Discover what's happening on your WordPress site with GoSquared Analytics.
   - Get a simple but powerful overview of your website traffic, in real-time.
-  - Understand each visitor's behaviour from the moment they land onyour website.
+  - Understand each visitor's behaviour from the moment they land on your website.
 Quickly identify data such as:
     - What is your best performing content?
     - Which sites/campaigns are driving people to your website?
     - How engaged are your website visitors?